absoroute-io/android-demo-app/README.md

 }
 ```

-The above initialization is adequate for **image processing** use case (see[FrConfigActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrConfigActivity.java)), and for registration of faces.
-However if you'd like to use it for **video processing** use case, check if it's been properly initialized for video processing and (re)-initialize if necessary in the Activity's `onCreate()` similar to the following (see[FrDemoActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrDemoActivity.java)).
+The above initialization is adequate for **image processing** use case (see [FrConfigActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrConfigActivity.java)), and for registration of faces.
+However if you'd like to use it for **video processing** use case, check if it's been properly initialized for video processing and (re)-initialize if necessary in the Activity's `onCreate()` similar to the following (see [FrDemoActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrDemoActivity.java)).

 ```java
 // (Re)initialize FaceRecognizer for video processing